temporalio/documentation/docs/clusters/quick-install.md

 ---
-id: cluster-install
+id: quick-install
 title: How to quickly install a Temporal Cluster
 sidebar_label: Install Temporal Cluster
 description: Quickly install and run a Temporal Cluster in various ways.
 ---

-When developing Temporal Applications, you can use a [Temporal Cluster](/concepts/what-is-a-temporal-cluster) and interact with the [Temporal Client](/concepts/what-is-a-temporal-client) APIs and [tctl](/tctl) commands.
+The following section list different methods of deploying your [Temporal Clusters](/concepts/what-is-a-temporal-cluster) locally, so that you can use and interact with the [Temporal Client](/concepts/what-is-a-temporal-client) APIs and [tctl](/tctl) commands to test and develop applications.

-You can quickly run a [Temporal Cluster](/concepts/what-is-a-temporal-cluster) in various ways.
-The following are a few of our favorites:

 - [Temporalite](#temporalite): This distribution of Temporal runs as a single process with zero runtime dependencies.
 - [Docker](#docker-compose): Using Docker Compose makes it easy to develop your Temporal Application.
 - [Gitpod](#gitpod): One-click deployments are available for Go and TypeScript.

-**For [full (production) environment](/server/production-deployment) usage, see the [Temporal Cloud](../cloud/) documentation.**
+**For information on deploying a [production environment](/server/production-deployment), see the [Temporal Cloud](../cloud/) documentation.**

 #### Temporalite